EVEROLIMUS- everolimus tablet

 General information about the safe and effective use of everolimus.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use everolimus for a condition for which it was not prescribed.
-Do not give everolimus to other people, even if they have the same symptoms you have.
+Do not give everolimus to other people, even if they have the same symptoms that you have.
 It may harm them.

 You can ask your doctor or pharmacist for information about everolimus that is written for healthcare professionals.